How to Collect In-App Feedback? (Best Practices, Ways & Tools)

 The benefits of leveraging in-app feedback tools are many.
 They can help you understand the pain points of your app users and provide a better experience for them.

-Some of the most popular in-app feedback tools like Rapidr help you collect in-app feedback via the feedback widget and analyze user feedback to create a valuable mobile app experience for your customers.
+The most popular in-app feedback tool Rapidr helps you collect in-app feedback via the feedback widget and analyze user feedback to create a valuable mobile app experience for your customers.
+Rapidr helps to